Stalking

 Tenants and leaseholders living in high-rise buildings

-If you live in a high-rise building, it is important to know about the new safety requirements introduced by the Building Safety Act
+If you live in a high-rise building, it is important to know about the safety requirements as laid out by the Building Safety Act

 A high-risk building is defined as being 18 metres or more in height or having 7 or more storeys and containing at least 2 flats.